msssk/intern-tutorial/README.md

 ## What can Intern test?

-Intern supports two types of tests: unit tests and functional tests. **Unit tests** work by executing code directly and inspecting the result, such as calling a function and then checking that it returns an expected value. **Functional tests** mimic user interaction and work by issuing commands to browsers via a WebDriver browser extension.
+Intern supports two types of tests: unit tests and functional tests. **Unit tests** work by executing code directly and inspecting the result, such as calling a function and then checking that it returns an expected value. **Functional tests** mimic user interaction and work by issuing commands to browsers via a WebDriver implementation.
 As such, they require an external server that sends these commands to the browser and processes the result.
 This is a powerful notion: Intern allows us to test *code* with regular unit tests, but also allows us to test *functionality* by mimicking user interaction within real browsers.

 ## Step 1: Download Intern